orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ## I. The End of the Old Coaching Era

-For decades, basketball coaching has looked disciplined — but most of it wasn’t true learning.
+For decades, basketball coaching has looked disciplined, but most of it wasn’t true learning.

 Players stood in lines, repeated the same moves, and perfected technique in silence while coaches barked corrections.

-It *looked* productive — but it built players who could perform in practice, not in games.
+It *looked* productive, but it built players who could perform in practice, not in games.

 That era is quietly ending as a new generation of coaches questions everything — from the purpose of drills to the coach’s role itself.

-At the heart of this transformation stands the **Constraint-Led Approach (CLA)** — a science-based framework redefining how humans learn movement and decision-making.
+At the heart of this transformation stands the **Constraint-Led Approach (CLA)**: a science-based framework redefining how humans learn movement and decision-making.

 ---